ethereum/consensus-specs/specs/deneb/beacon-chain.md

 This upgrade adds blobs to the beacon chain as part of Deneb.
 This is an extension of the Capella upgrade.

+The blob transactions are packed into the execution payload by the EL/builder with their corresponding blobs being independently transmitted and are limited by `MAX_DATA_GAS_PER_BLOCK // DATA_GAS_PER_BLOB`.
+However the CL limit is independently defined by `MAX_BLOBS_PER_BLOCK`.

 ## Custom types

 | Name | SSZ equivalent | Description |